MokoenaLee/hang_person_V2/README.md

 ===================
 - The game components for are structured using the Model View Controller design pattern to containerize the game logic

+ #### Order Context:
 - I developed the class logic first, as a standalone component from the SaaS project and then later integrated the game logic class into the SaaS framework  to include routing
 - The filepath specified above leads to the class that contains the logic that handles guesses made, right and wrong guesses as well as how to determine a win and a lose
 - Mapping resource routes to HTTP requests

- #### Order Context:

 Tests (hang_person_V2/spec/hangperson_game_spec.rb)
 ====================================================
-I have written 18 acceptance tests to ensure that the code is working as expected.
+I have written 18 rspec tests to ensure that the code is working as expected.

 I wrote these tests when I was adapting my non- SaaS application to a SaaS based application to ensure:
 - that the application displays expected behavior when the user first navigates to the starting page and initiates a game